Elon Musk Says His Company Will Have 1,000 Ventilators Ready By Next Week Amid Coronavirus Crisis

 “Some estimates suggest demand for ventilators may quickly overwhelm US hospitals’ supply, which includes about 160,000 machines, plus 12,000 more in federal reserves, according to a recent tally by Johns Hopkins researchers,” the report noted.
 “Not all of those machines are suited to critical care and, of course, many of them are already in use by people with other respiratory conditions.”

-Medical experts have called for social distancing in the hopes of mitigating the spread of the coronavirus, recommending people to stay inside their homes as much as possible to slow the spread and prevent hospital systems from becoming overwhelmed.
+Medical experts have called for social distancing in the hopes of mitigating the spread of the coronavirus, recommending people stay inside their homes as much as possible to slow the spread and prevent hospital systems from becoming overwhelmed.